 You’re shooting yourself in the foot if you go to an interview without all these things in place.
 Good preparation always leads to success.
 Moreso, doing your research will boost your confidence level for the interview.

 You must be careful of your non-verbal communication.
 You need to know how to present yourself during an interview.
-Your body language must correspond with the words of your mouth.
+Your body language must correspond with the words in your mouth.
 The time of the interview is not the time to fold your arms at your back or look downwards or sideways.
 You may be nervous, but you don’t have to make it obvious.

 Fidgeting and nervousness are things you should avoid in a job interview.